 She was a very large but sweet elderly lady.
 Her size made climbing the ladder to get down her precious keepsakes difficult.
 So I was up on a ladder when I noticed the well placed framed black and white photo of two children in front of a white house I didn’t recognize.
 Mrs. Long enjoyed the company and talked on and on about the importance of cleanliness and told stories of each of her precious knick-knacks as she washed each lovingly and had us replace them on the shelves.
-She told of her ongoing battle with weight and how she had a thyroid condition that made it near impossible for her to loose weight even though she tried every diet known to woman.
+She told of her ongoing battle with weight and how she had a thyroid condition that made it near impossible for her to lose weight even though she tried every diet known to woman.
 This struck a chord with me because even as a preteen I was struggling with excess weight.
 I didn’t want to diet but realized that it was going to be something I would fight all my life too.

 What Happened To Them

 Later as she served us cake and tea, I asked about the photo.
 I assumed they were her children who were grown and gone raising families of their own by now.
 She got a misty look and a sad smile as she gazed at the revered photo.
 “They were my children,” she said.
 “Where are they,” I wondered.
 “They died when the house burned down,” she calmly answered.
 That statement seemed to suck the air from the room.
 I had never before met anyone who had suffered such a tragedy.
 Those are things you hear about on TV or read in books.
 You don’t usually meet someone who had face real loss like that.
 I finally managed to ask what happened and she told us the story.
-She pointed out to the mound of raised grassy section of lawn and said that was where the house was.
-Her precious boy and girl, age 4 and 5 were napping up stairs when she went next door to borrow a couple eggs.
+She pointed out to the mound of a raised grassy section of lawn and said that was where the house was.
+Her precious boy and girl, age 4 and 5 were napping upstairs when she went next door to borrow a couple of eggs.
 She wanted to make a birthday cake while they were asleep so it would be ready when they awoke.
 She swore she was only gone 5 minutes but the house was engulfed in flames by the time she got back.
 The fire chief told her later it was an electrical short that caused the fire.
 There was no one at fault.